-- You’ll know they are ready when the mussel pull away from the shell (discard any that don’t open) .
-As they open, brush with barbecue sauce... and scoop them when completely cooked (being careful to not spill the juices out)
+- You’ll know they are ready when the mussel pulls away from the shell (discard any that don’t open).
+As they open, brush with barbecue sauce... and scoop them when completely cooked (being careful not to spill the juices out)

 How long do you cook mussels on the grill: Grill until the shells pop open, the meat is plump, and the juices are boiling and sizzling in the shell, 3 to 7 minutes for mussels, 6 to 10 minutes for clams, and 4 to 6 minutes for oysters; there's no need to turn the shellfish.

-- Live mussels should be refrigerated in an open container covered with a damp cloth or paper towel.
-Live mussels need to breathe so do not store them in plastic bags.
+- You should refrigerate live mussels in an open container covered with a damp cloth or paper towel.
+Live mussels need to breathe, so do not store them in plastic bags.

 - Seafood Cooking 101: Clams From The Chef